Farewell, My Lovely (1975 film): Sequel

 Mitchum reprised his role for The Big Sleep, an adaptation of Chandler's 1939 novel, which premiered on 13 March 1978.
 Rather than a direct sequel, the film relocates Philip Marlowe to then-contemporary 1970s England.
-The film was written and directed by Michael Winner, with a cast featuring Sarah Miles (no relation to Sylvia Miles), Richard Boone, Candy Clark, Joan Collins, Edward Fox, Oliver Reed, and James Stewart in one of his last live-action film roles.
+The film was written and directed by Michael Winner, with a cast featuring Sarah Miles (no relation to Sylvia Miles), Richard Boone, Candy Clark, Joan Collins, Edward Fox, Oliver Reed, and James Stewart in one of his last feature film roles.